-Willard B. Gregg was born on May 31, 1915.
-His family lived in Kennett Square, Pennsylvania.
+Willard B. Gregg was born on May 31, 1915 to Alban and Florence Ross Gregg of Kennett Square, Pennsylvania.
 Willard was the third youngest of seven children.
-His father worked as a farmer.
-His mother died before 1920 and his father shortly after 1920.
+Both parents died during 1920.

-Willard graduated from Unionville High School in 1933.
-He married Anita Brown who was in his graduating class.
-Willard was connected for two years with the Chester-Delaware County Farm Bureau Cooperative Association.
-He was employed by the Pennsylvania Farm Bureau as a truck driver, working out of Harrisburg.
-Willard was described as a man of character and he was well-like in the community.
+Willard graduated from Unionville High School in 1933 and afterward married classmate Anita Brown.
+Willard was employed by the PA Farm Bureau as a truck driver.
+He was described as a man of character and was well-like in the community.

-Willard joined the Army January 1, 1944.
-He received training at Camp Blanding, Florida and went overseas in July.
-He served in Patton’s Third Army.
-Willard was wounded three times in close succession.
-He received the Purple Heart with oak leaf clusters.
+Willard joined the Army on January 1, 1944.
+He received training at Camp Blanding, Florida and was then sent overseas where he served in Patton’s Third Army.
+Willard was wounded three times in close succession and received the Purple Heart with oak leaf clusters.

-Private Willard B Gregg was killed in action November 28, 1944 in Heistern, Germany.
-He was brought home for burial in December, 1947.
-Funeral services were held on December 15, 1947 at the Worrell Funeral Home.
-Willard was laid to rest at Union Hill Cemetery in Kennett Square.
+Private Willard B Gregg was killed in action on November 28, 1944 in Heistern, Germany.
+He was brought home for burial in December, 1947 and was laid to rest at Union Hill Cemetery in Kennett Square.